MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/write-sign-in-code.md

 Next, find the ID of your game, as follows.

+### Find your Xbox Live game information (Creators)

+TBD

-### Find your Xbox Live game information
+### Find your Xbox Live game information (ID@Xbox partners)

-In Partner Center, with your game selected as in the above procedures, do the following.
+In Partner Center, with your game selected as in the above procedures, <!-- todo: spell out steps here; copy from PC:ID article --> do the following.

 1. Click **Service**: **Xbox Live**: **Xbox Live Setup**.